rdsaunders/thegreateststory/content/posts/elijah.md

 +++
-action = "**Find a quiet space and take some time to listen to God’s whisper.**\n\nTurn the tap on.
+action = "\nTurn the tap on.
 Thank God for water.
 Shout three times “The Lord is God.
 We worship him!”" content_img_path = "" date = 2020-04-20T19:57:15Z excerpt = ""